When you get married, life changes in unexpected ways.

-Shopping for life insurance as a couple is not all that different from buying a policy as a single person.
-You will need to ensure your life insurance policy protects your loved ones adequately.
-That means figuring how much life insurance you need and for how long.
-Couples, however, have some additional considerations, such as whether to buy two single policies or a joint policy and how much coverage is sufficient for a non-working parent.
+It starts with figuring how much life insurance coverage you need and for how long.
+Couples, however, have some additional considerations when buying life insurance, such as whether to buy two single policies or a joint policy and how much life insurance coverage is sufficient for a non-working parent.

 Why Couples Need Life Insurance